andreacfromtheapp/elm_vite_tailwind_template/README.md

 - [vite-plugin-webfont-dl](https://github.com/feat-agency/vite-plugin-webfont-dl): inject Google Fonts to improve website's performance.
 - [vite-plugin-compress](https://github.com/alloc/vite-plugin-compress): compress your bundle and assets.

-#### Would be nice to have

-There a number of funcionalities that would help, but that are left out because they don't easily integrate with Elm's way of doing things.
-Hereby there's a list of *honorable mentions* if you will:

-- [vite-imagetools](https://github.com/JonasKruckenberg/imagetools): load and transform images using url query parameters.

 ### Elm

 - [elm-tooling](https://elm-tooling.github.io/elm-tooling-cli/): command line program that manages your Elm tools.